MohammadAminMasoudi/Customer-Cohort-Retention-Analysis/README.md

 - KPI table per month (orders, average basket, discounts, etc.)
 - Heatmap visualization of the cohort table

-The code is a cleaned-up, modular version of a Jupyter notebook originally written for a data analyst task.

 ## Project Structure

 ```text